probabl-ai/skore/CONTRIBUTING.rst

     -   Link your PR to its corresponding issue (if any).

     -   You can mark your PR as draft if it is not ready to be reviewed by maintainers.
+You can use draft PR to get help on the code if needed.

 We use the `conventional commits <https://www.conventionalcommits.org/en/v1.0.0/#summary>`_ format, and we automatically check that the PR title fits this format: